Enabling Screen Sharing

 case TXReplayKitExtReason.requestedByMain:

-tip = "Screen sharing ended"
+tip = "screen sharing has ended"

 break